 From June 2020, EUROSIM 2023 will organise VESS – the Virtual EUROSIM Simulation Seminar, a series of online presentations discussing trends in modelling, simulation and forecasting.
 These international online seminars are open to everybody.
-Each virtual seminar will be organized via Zoom and will last 60 minutes (45 minutes presentations, 15 minutes Q & A).
+Each virtual seminar will be organized online and will last 60 minutes (45 minutes of presentation, 15 minutes Q & A).

 Have you missed one of our VESS: Virtual EUROSIM Simulation seminars?

-You can access the VESS recording via the link provided for each of the past VESS.
-Please, note that the access password is needed to view the recording.
-If you have registered for VESS, the password had been sent to you via the email provided during the registration process.
+You can access the VESS recording via the link we send after each VESS: Virtual EUROSIM Simulation Seminar.
+If you have registered for VESS, the link to the video had been sent to you via the email provided during the registration process.